Vantiq/vantiq-extension-sources/extpsdk/README.md

 only be sent as part response to a query via the callback.

 To enable this behavior, the callback is passed a _context_ parameter that provides information about the context of the query.
 This parameter will take the form of a `dict` object with two (2)
-items: a `source_name` item that contains a string specifying the source toward which this query is sent, and a `response_address` item that contains the routing information to allow the query resposnes (or error) to find their way back the the Vantiq code that issued the query.
+items: a `VantiqConnector.SOURCE_NAME` item that contains a string specifying the source toward which this query is sent, and a `VantiqConnector.RESPONSE_ADDRESS` item that contains the routing information to allow the query resposnes (or error) to find their way back the the Vantiq code that issued the query.

 ##### <a name="queryResponse" id="queryResponse"></a>Query Responses